 Conditions that can be made worse by living in a cold damp home include all circulatory and respiratory disorders such as COPD, Asthma and high blood pressure.
 A cold home can also affect people recovering from or living with heart attack or stroke, cancer or arthritis as well as anyone with a mobility problem.

 Living in a cold home can also lead to poor mental health and feelings of depression and isolation.
 It can also affect children's educational attainment.

-Cosy Homes is supported by all the Directors of Public Health across Lancashire as a way of addressing cold related health conditions.
+Cosy Homes in Lancashire is supported by all the Directors of Public Health across Lancashire as a way of addressing cold related health conditions.